-We query why there is no equivalent provision in section 52 (or for that matter section 52A).
+We guery why there is no equivalent provision in section 52 (or for that matter section 52A).

-11. Section 52C - directors of SMSF corporate trustees - missing covenants
+6. Section 52C - directors of SMSF corporate trustees - missing covenants

 Proposed new section 52C inserts a number of covenants with respect to directors of corporate trustees of SMSFs.
 As such it should be loosely equivalent to proposed new section 52A with respect to directors of corporate trustees of RSEs, allowing for any material differences between RSEs and SMSFs, yet there are no equivalent to most of the covenants contained in proposed new sub-sections 52A(2) or 52A(4).
-It appears this may be another example of the confusion referred to in point 4 above.

-12. Sub-section 55(5) - defence if comply with all of the covenants
+7. Sub-section 55(5) - defence if comply with all of the covenants